jbarozet/hyprland/README.md

 - lxappearance: used to set GTK theme
 - xfce4-settings: set of tools for xfce, needed to set GTK theme
 - dracula-gtk-theme: the Dracula theme, it fits the overall look and feel
-- dracula-icons-git" set of icons to go with the Dracula theme
+- dracula-icons-git: set of icons to go with the Dracula theme